ynput/ayon-documentation/website/docs/dev_addon_workflow_events.md

 ## Running the workflow event processor service
 The event processor listens for relevant events and executes registered workflows accordingly.
-The following options are available for running the workflow event processor service:
+There are two ways to run it, and you can't run both at the same time:

-- **Via the Services page** in AYON, as outlined [here](Place-holder-for-configure-workflow-addon-doc).
-This requires Docker login credentials, which are currently provided by request.
-Reach out to support to obtain them.
+- **As a regular AYON service**: This option is lightweight and best for server-side automations (e.g. syncing task/parent-folder status), but it doesn't support running workflows that include pipeline nodes (`NukeRender`, `BlenderRender`, `BlenderWorkfile`, `Publish`, `Representation`) and cannot dispatch to the farm (workflows always run in memory).
+It's managed via the Services page.
+This requires Docker login credentials, which are currently provided by request — reach out to support to obtain them.
+For setup steps, see [Spawn an AYON Event Processor Service - User Docs](https://help.ayon.app/en/help/articles/0480584-configure-workflow-addon#8xxbd4mzzpf).
-- **Directly on your machine**, via the CLI.
-Note that the processor does not use the credentials of the logged-in user. it requires a valid `AYON_API_KEY` to be passed explicitly using the `--token` flag:
+- **As a process on an AYON-initialized machine via CLI**: This option supports all node types, including pipeline nodes, and can dispatch to the farm.
+It requires a full AYON-initialized machine with AYON Launcher installed, access to pipeline storage, DCC applications installed, access to the dispatch directory, and access to the farm server (e.g. Deadline).
+Note that this method does not use the credentials of the logged-in user — a valid `AYON_API_KEY` must be passed explicitly via the `--token` flag:

 <Tabs>